Singapore Neck Pain Specialist Centre

 What are the common symptoms of neck pain?

-Neck pain hits in different ways – cramping, stabbing or intermittent.
+Neck pain hits in different ways cramping, stabbing or intermittent.
 If the nerves are involved, it can result in numbness, tingling feeling, loss of sensation or weakness in arms or legs.
-Ultimately, the more specific your description of the pain, the better able will be Dr. Kevin Yip to provide a diagnosis and prescribe a cure.

 Muscle strain or sprain is usually easy to self-diagnose.
 They typically occure after a strenuous activity or prolonged incorrect posture, which puts excessive strain on the neck muscles.
 Such pain, however, usually improves within a few days.
-Consult Dr. Kevin Yip if the pain does not let up within a week or two, or if you have the following symptoms:
+Consult doctor if the pain does not let up within a week or two, or if you have the following symptoms:

 Posture for your neck: